 He laughed.
 “When we have two thousand clients you can believe that, Daniel.
 Right now we have two.
 So shut up and make the guy happy.”

+I took a breath… and took his advice.
+In my mother’s words, “beggars can’t be choosers.”
+We had a vision; we wanted to make the world a better place.
+So I needed to value and even look forward to working with difficult people; that would be a part of our path.
 That day, I pledged to become an expert in working with difficult people – which has really meant becoming a better person myself.
 I’ve learned to listen deeper, understand it’s never personal, apologize when needed, and love finding resolutions to hard situations.

+As I’ve learned, Avanoo has grown to support many of the world’s top brands – some have amazing cultures and some are ready to create them.
+While nobody called me a four letter word since that blustery day three years ago, people have been difficult for many reasons.
 And my first instinct, today, is never to run or think I’m too good for anyone.
 Instead, it’s to figure out what I can learn… how I can be better.. and how I can serve.
 For me, that’s made all the difference.

 Cultures with inspired and engaged employees are more innovative and have less turnover.
 Read how you can transform your organization.Check It Out